-While most western resorts don’t rely on snowmaking the way ski area operators do in The East, certain ski resorts have higher elevation and a bigger commitment to opening early with natural snow and a little help from snowmaking.
+While most western resorts don’t rely on snowmaking the way Eastern ski resorts do, certain ski resorts have higher elevation and a bigger commitment to opening early with natural snow and a little help from snowmaking.

 Breckenridge is Colorado’s early season secret.
 Breck’s snowmaking and high elevation mountain make for a good early season trip, often opening as early as the first week in November with terrain parks already sculpted.
 Breckenridge has the highest chair, The Imperial Express, in Colorado, reaching 12,840’.